 Say, for example, that you’re in the habit of making a contribution to your favorite nonprofit every year.
 You might be better served by giving more than you normally would in a given year and skipping a year in-between or making several years’ worth of contributions in one large, lump sum in a single year, instead.

-Another way of bunching is to contribute to what’s known as a donor-advised fund or DAF.
+Another way of bunching charitable contributions is to contribute to what’s known as a donor-advised fund or DAF.
 DAFs offer you the dual benefit of giving you an instant tax deduction while removing the administrative burden from you.

 As an example, you can make multiple contributions to a DAF in a single year to, again, help move you past the standard deduction threshold and allow you to take the itemized deduction.
 Even though you make that contribution and take the itemized deduction in the year you gifted your contribution, by directing the fund administrator to distribute the funds annually in equal increments, your designated charities continue to get contributions on a regular schedule and will not be impacted by whether or not you’re taking the standard or itemized deduction in the years subsequent to the time your gift was originally made.